Zig-Sec/advisory-db/README.md

 ### Steps

-1. Create a file named `ZIGSEC-0000-0000.zon` in the `packages/<fingerprint>` subdirectory of the repository.
-The fingerprint for a package can be found in its `build.zig.zon`.
-Please specify the fingerprint without `0x`, e.g. if the fingerprint is `0x1a06b10ba57a349a`, the advisory is placed in `packages/1a06b10ba57a349a/`.
+1. Create a file named `ZIGSEC-0000-0000.zon` in the `packages/<package_name>` subdirectory of the repository.
+The name for a package can be found in its `build.zig.zon`.
+For example if the name is `zbor`, the advisory is placed in `packages/zbor/`.
 2. Copy and paste the [ZON advisory template](./EXAMPLE_ADVISORY.zon) into the created file.
 Delete the comments and fill it out with details about the vulnerability.
 Make sure to describe the vulnerability in detail.
 3. Open a [pull request](https://github.com/Zig-Sec/advisory-db/pulls).
 After being reviewed your advisory will be assigned a unique identifier `ZIGSEC-YYYY-NNNN` and be published to the database.